Frequently Asked Questions

 USING THE MACHINE

 If you are new, you can make an appointment to the experimental centre for a visit.
-Or you can visit the Newbie Starter Guide to read a little more.
+Or you can visit the New Starter’s Guide to read a little more.

 Most users have no problem in making a good espresso or frothing milk.
-The biggest challenge is calibrating the grinder for the first time.
+The biggest challenge is calibrating the grinder for the first time which we can fine tune on your behalf.

 Are semi-professional machines easily dirty and attracts a lot of pests?